ThomasLuypaert/soundscapeR/README.md

 24-hour period and considered a sample of the soundscape.*

 ![\\\\\[0.1in\]](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5C%5C%5B0.1in%5D "\\[0.1in]")

-The workflow we present here makes use of eco-acoustic data, or acoustic recordings collected at large timescales (e.g. days, weeks, months or even years!), using either a regular interval (e.g. 1 minute out of every 10 minutes recorded) or continuous sampling regime.
-The workflow accommodates the use recordings in ultrasound, but beware that the spectral acoustic indices we use are not tested for this.

 For the purposes of this vignette, a few raw sound files are provided in the package data.
 These sound files were collected at the Balbina